3rd Foster House in Negros

-Dance hall / theater (“Mariposa Hall”), playground, the guard station for guards who will ensure the safety of children in the Foster Home, room for the drivers/, laundry, garage for cars, water tank, road access.
+Dance hall / theater (“Mariposa Hall”), playground, the guard station for guards who ensure the safety of children in the Foster Home, room for the drivers/, laundry, garage for cars, water tank, road access.

-Each year, the House will welcome and host 20 girls aged 5 to 17, all victims of sexual violence.
+Each year, the House welcome and host 20 girls aged 5 to 17, all victims of sexual violence.

 Protected and accompanied, they will stay 3 to 4 years on average time to rebuild and regain confidence in them.

-Located near the schools, the Foster House will allow children to recover the carelessness of childhood, to realize their dreams, to go to school, to participate in sports and recreational activities and to build their future.
+Located near the schools, the Foster House allow children to recover the carelessness of childhood, to realize their dreams, to go to school, to participate in sports and recreational activities and to build their future.